hmcts/snl-frontend/README.md

 docker-compose up
 ```

-As a result, the Case Management app will be started and made available on port `3451`.
+As a result, the SNL frontend app will be started and made available on port `3451`.

-## Stubbing

-To facilitate development, a stub of **CCD Aggregated API** can be used instead of a real instance.
-The stub API can be started with:

-* `yarn stub-api`

-It will start a JSON-Server instance at `http://localhost:3453`, serving the content of the `stubs/aggregated.api.json` file.

 ## Testing